In Speculative Fiction

 - In Mage: The Awakening, mages can create physical objects which are fragments of their souls to gain certain powers.
 The major downside of this is the consequences should another mage manage to get a hold of your soul stone.
 Besides being able to drain your Mana, have a strong connection through which to do sympathetic magic, and a degree of access to your own powers, you become the other mage's "Thrall"; essentially, you gain a vague proclivity to performing any task you are set by the holder of your soul stone (although mage traditions hold that you have to give the soul stone back after getting three requests).

-- The predecessor, Mage: The Ascension, ties all magic and the existence of "consensus reality" to the Avatar, a fragment of divine consciousness that exists in all humans.
+- Mage: The Ascension, ties all magic and the existence of "consensus reality" to the Avatar, a fragment of divine consciousness that exists in all humans.
 The "Sleepers" are mortals whose Avatars merely filter consensus through to define reality, whereas the mages have "Awakened" Avatars that allow them to twist reality to their liking.
 There are also a couple of merits (Twin Souls, Shattered Avatar) where your Avatar is part of a matched set.

 - The titular Exalted receive their powers through a "third soul" that effectively grafts itself onto their consciousness.
 Solars, Lunars, Sidereals, Abyssals and Infernals all receive these shards, and usually experience memories from the lives of past shard bearers.
 Alchemicals have Exaltations made of refined souls that are "installed" with them at creation.
 The only exception are the Dragon-Blooded, who usually receive the Exaltation through familial lines.